-7. In the event that the relevant employee leaves employment before the last day of the 60-day period, the prepaid mandatory contributions for a relevant employee made before the last day of the 60-day period would become "not required to be made".
+- 7. The prepaid "mandatory contributions" for a relevant employee made before the last day of the 60-day period as specified in paragraph 2 can be accepted by the trustee as voluntary contributions and on or after the 60th day, those contributions can be transferred to the mandatory contribution account of the employee concerned.
+In the event that the relevant employee leaves employment before the last day of the 60-day period, a refund should be made unless the governing rules of the registered scheme concerned permit these payments to be retained in the scheme. - 8.
+Alternatively, the prepaid "mandatory contributions" can be treated by the trustee as mandatory contributions at the outset.
+Where the employee leaves employment before the last day of the 60-day period, the contributions would become "not required to be made".
 Unless the governing rules of a registered scheme permit these payments to be retained in the scheme, a refund should be made.